albar965/albar965.github.io/littlenavmap-faq.md

 This is an effect of the outside air temperature (OAT) on actual altitude where low temperatures affect the aircraft altimeter.
 When temperature is less than ISA conditions an aircraft will be lower than the altimeter reading.

-This effect is currently modeled in X-Plane 12 and MSFS.
+This effect is currently modeled in X-Plane 12 and MSFS 2020 MSFS 2024.

 Corrections have to be applied when the aerodrome temperature is 0°C or colder: